-CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, and will be displayed through it.
+CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, that display them.

-Effects like scrolling are best achieved by manipulating the canvas transform property.
-This approach is more efficient than moving the root canvas item (and hence the whole scene).
+To achieve effects like scrolling, manipulating the canvas transform property is more efficient than moving the root canvas item and the entire scene with it.

 Parallax Backgrounds: Backgrounds that move slower than the rest of the stage.

 UI: Think of a user interface (UI) or head-up display (HUD) superimposed on our view of the game world.
 We want a life counter, score display and other elements to retain their screen positions even when our view of the game world changes.

 Transitions: We may want visual effects used for transitions (fades, blends) to remain at a fixed screen location.

 Jak mogę to rozwiązać w pojedynczej scenie drzewa?